 Note: This document contains side effect information about loperamide.
-Some of the dosage forms listed on this page may not apply to the brand name Kaopectate 1-D.
+Some dosage forms listed on this page may not apply to the brand name Kaopectate 1-D.

 Along with its needed effects, loperamide (the active ingredient contained in Kaopectate 1-D) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.